saltyorg/docs/docs/sandbox/apps/medusa.md

 ## What is it?

-[Medusa](https://pymedusa.com/){: target=_blank rel="noopener noreferrer" } is an automatic Video Library Manager for TV Shows.
+[Medusa](https://pymedusa.com/) is an automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|